DaanvandenBogaard/DBL_webtech/README.md

 We do not have a feature to upload a new dataset (yet).

 Should you want to upload another dataset, we have the following procedure:
+* First go back to the home-page.
+* Now, go back to the visualisation-page through the menu.
 * Hit "F12" and go to "Console"
 * Type "localStorage.setItem('DataSet', null);".
 This will remove any reference to the old dataset.
 * Refresh the webpage.